Download this document (PDF)

 - Universal Basic Services (UBS) An adequately funded system of basic services to include Heath Care, Education, Democracy, Legal Services, Shelter, Food, Transport and Information

-- A Social or Citizen Dividend (as a return to the public purse on the land location value that citizens help to create) funded from AGR and User Fees.
+- A Social or Citizen Dividend (as a return to the public purse on the land location value that citizens help to create) funded from Location Value and an Amenities User Fee.

 - Sovereign Money or People’s QE Debt-free creation of money for gradual release into the productive economy, subject to stringent democratic oversight.